Matt Wallner Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.85 team ERA that ranks fourth among all league pitching staffs.
+- The Guardians have the sixth-ranked team ERA across all MLB pitching staffs (3.90).

-- The Guardians surrender the third-fewest home runs in baseball (137 total, one per game).
+- Guardians pitchers combine to surrender 140 home runs (1.1 per game), the fourth-fewest in baseball.

-- His last time out was on Thursday against the Los Angeles Dodgers, when the righty threw two innings, surrendering three earned runs while giving up five hits.
+- The right-hander's most recent appearance was on Thursday against the Los Angeles Dodgers, when he went 4 1/3 innings, surrendering five earned runs while allowing eight hits.

+- In 12 games this season, the 24-year-old has a 3.52 ERA and 9.6 strikeouts per nine innings, while allowing a batting average of .235 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.